Qovery/scaleway-api-rs/docs/NamespacesApi.md

 ## list_namespaces

-> crate::models::ScalewayRegistryV1ListNamespacesResponse list_namespaces(region, page, page_size, order_by, organization_id, project_id, name)
+> models::ScalewayPeriodRegistryPeriodV1PeriodListNamespacesResponse list_namespaces(region, page, page_size, order_by, organization_id, project_id, name)
-List all your namespaces
+List namespaces

+List all namespaces in a specified region.
+By default, the namespaces listed are ordered by creation date in ascending order.
+This can be modified via the order_by field.
+You can also define additional parameters for your query, such as the `instance_id` and `project_id` parameters.

 ### Parameters